-So, you want to know more about web development at UNL.
+So, you want to know more about web development at the University of Nebraska–Lincoln (UNL).
 Perhaps you are a new web developer on campus or are simply interested in how we do things.
 This guide will help you with some of the fundamentals.

 Web development at UNL might be slightly different than web development elsewhere, even other universities.
 The following are some of the most important fundamentals for you to know.

 - The Web Developer Network (WDN) is a community of web developers at UNL.
-Collectively we help each other and improve UNL's web presence.
-Learn more about the WDN
+Collectively we help each other and improve the university’s web presence.
+Learn more about the WDN.

 - Web accessibility (a11y) is required.
 All websites and web applications must be useable by people with disabilities.
-Learn more about a11y
+Learn more about accessibility.

 Web Developer Network

-The web developer network is a group of web developers at UNL who work together, share ideas and improve UNL's web presence.
+The Web Developer Network is a group of web developers at UNL who work together, share ideas and improve the university’s web presence.

 Suggested reading and links:

 - Learn how to get involved – We have monthly meetings and welcome contributions.

 - Learn about the WDN Shared Governance Board – this is an elected group of WDN members who oversee governance of the WDN, including the UNLedu Web Framework